 Some moms like the auto-shutoff because they can pump in an armchair and fall asleep and not have to worry that they will wake up 2 hours later still pumping.

 Others don’t like it because they pump for longer than 30 minutes.
-(Note: Most moms wouldn’t need to pump more than 30 minutes at a time – this would mostly be exclusive pumpers whose babies are on the older side.)
+(Note: Most moms wouldn’t need to pump more than 30 minutes at a time – this is mostly exclusive pumpers whose babies are on the older side.)

-The Spectra S2 is on the larger side and is bulkier than the Medela Pump in Style.
+The Spectra S2 is on the larger side and is a little bulkier than the Medela Pump in Style.

 The S2 weighs 3 pounds and the Pump in Style weighs 1 pound.